levilindsey/hex-grid/example/data/meteor-power/description.md

 All design, code, images, sound effects, and music were created during the jam.

+## 📱 The mobile app

+I am currently extending the Ludum Dare version of Meteor Power into a more-polished mobile version.

+-   It should be released late June.
+-   You can follow my progress at [devlog.levi.dev](https://devlog.levi.dev).
+-   This extended version is also [open-source on GitHub](https://github.com/SnoringCatGames/meteor_power).

 ## ‍💻 The jam

 **Theme: "Delay the inevitable"**